Infocatcher/Right_Links/README.md

-<a href="https://addons.mozilla.org/firefox/addon/right-links/">Right Links</a> Firefox and SeaMonkey extension:
+<a href="https://addons.mozilla.org/firefox/addon/right-links/">Right Links</a> is Firefox and SeaMonkey extension, it's allow:
 <ul>
 <li>Open links in new tabs using right-click</li>
 <li>Open links in new tabs using long left click (since version 0.3.7)</li>